andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 - Consuming the earth's resources such as water and minerals without considering alternatives
 - Draining nature's resources without ensuring that the equivalent is returned to nature.

 Short-term solutions are like taking painkillers for a broken leg without addressing the fracture - they relieve the discomfort for the moment, but the underlying problem remains and may get worse over time.
-From a holistic point of view, it's makes more sense to make long-term efforts to ensure a good future than to gain short-term benefits.
+From a holistic point of view, it makes more sense to make long-term efforts to ensure a good future than to gain short-term benefits.
 Overall, it is unsustainable to create short-term solutions that have undesirable long-term effects, even if those effects occur much later or in places other than where the solutions work (e.g., when smartphone use in Europe leads to pollution in Africa and Asia).

 {id: hurdles-to-sustainability}
 ### The hurdles to sustainability